someengineering/resoto.com/blog/2022/12-21-installing-cloud2sql/index.md

 # highlight-end
 ```

-You can find the full list of resources that are currently supported in the [Resoto documentation](/docs/reference/data-models).
+See [Resource Data Models](/docs/reference/data-models) for a full list of currently supported resources.

 ## Conclusion

 Now that you have a good understanding of how to install and configure [Cloud2SQL](/cloud2sql), why not give it a try and see how it can help you streamline your cloud data management and analysis processes?

-Simply follow the steps outlined in this tutorial to get started, and feel free to reach out to us on [Discord](https://discord.gg/someengineering) if you have any questions or encounter any issues along the way.
+Simply follow the steps above to get started, and feel free to reach out to us on [Discord](https://discord.gg/someengineering) if you have any questions or encounter any issues along the way.
 We're always happy to help!